 Depending on the location of the real estate, the sale and purchase of real estate assets are subject to the 10% or 12.5% transfer tax.
 If the purchase or sale is subject to VAT, then no real estate transfer tax is levied.
-The granting of a long-term lease right (droit d'emphytéose / erfpachtrecht) is subject to 2% transfer tax.
+The granting of a long-term lease right (droit d'emphytéose/erfpachtrecht) is subject to a 2% transfer tax.

-Corporate shareholder Individual shareholder Withholding tax Dividends and capital gains are fully Withholding tax on dividends In principle, 30% withholding tax taxable, but if dividend participation at 30% is the final tax burden (15% for BE-REITs investing in regime applies, dividends are 95% (15% for BE-REITs investing in healthcare).
-Withholding tax exemption in case tax free and capital gains are in healthcare).
-In principle, capital gains are of participation of at least 10% in principle taxed at a rate of 0.412%. tax-exempt. the share capital of the BE-REIT.
+Corporate shareholder Individual shareholder Withholding tax Dividends and capital gains are fully taxable, but if a dividend participation regime applies (in case of qualifying investment in foreign real estate), dividends and capital gains are in principle 100% tax-free Withholding tax on dividends at 30% is the final tax burden (15% for BE-REITs investing in healthcare) In principle, capital gains are tax-exempt In principle, 30% withholding tax (15% for BE-REITs investing in healthcare) Withholding tax exemption in the case of participation of at least 10% in the share capital of the BE-REIT during a minimum uninterrupted holding period of 1 year

-Dividends received and capital gains realised are fully taxable (33.99%).
-However, if the Belgian dividend participation exemption regime applies, dividends benefit from a 95% tax deduction while capital gains are taxed at a rate of 0.412% (however an exemption applies if the capital gain is realised by a so-called "small and medium sized company").
+Dividends received, and capital gains realised, which derive from Belgian real estate, are fully taxable (29.58%).
+However, if the Belgian dividend participation exemption regime applies, dividends and capital gains benefit from a 100% tax deduction.
 Note that the Belgian dividend participation exemption regime is only available in case of redistribution by the BE-REIT of:

-- real estate income deriving from foreign real estate assets located in EEA or in a treaty country (with an exchange of information clause) subject to this income being subject to tax without enjoying a derogatory tax regime; and - dividends and capital gain that would have qualified for the participation exemption in case of direct holding.
+- real estate income deriving from foreign real estate assets located in EEA or in a treaty country (with an exchange of information clause) subject to this income being subject to tax without enjoying a derogatory tax regime; and - dividends and capital gain deriving from the company(ies) holding such foreign real estate assets, in case this company meets the subject-to-tax requirement.